-A person with a workplace injury or illness may be entitled to medical cannabis coverage provided the following criteria are met:
+A person with a work-related injury or illness may be entitled to medical cannabis coverage if the following criteria are met:

-- the person has one of the work-related conditions listed in the policy,
+- they have one of the work-related medical conditions listed in the policy,

-- the person has previously tried conventional treatments for their condition,
+- they have previously tried conventional treatments for their condition,

-- the person has received a clinical assessment for medical cannabis treatment,
+- they have received a clinical assessment for medical cannabis treatment,

-- the person’s treating healthcare professional has authorized medical cannabis for them.
+- their treating healthcare professional has authorized medical cannabis for them, and

-The WSIB plans to engage an independent third party to conduct a regular review of the scientific and clinical evidence on medical cannabis so that the work-related medical conditions listed in the policy remain reflective of the evidence for the therapeutic use of medical cannabis in the future.
-The WSIB will also conduct a review of the policy within two years of the date that the policy takes effect.
+In 2020, the WSIB engaged an independent third party to review the scientific and clinical evidence on medical cannabis to ensure the work-related medical conditions listed in the policy continue to reflect current evidence for the therapeutic use of medical cannabis.

 Will the WSIB cover the cost of equipment required for medical cannabis treatment?